panoply/spx/readme.md

 ```

-Connect the component to DOM elements, add the following to a defined `fragment` and allow SPX to do the rest:
+Associate the component to a DOM elements, add the following within a defined `fragment` and allow SPX to do the rest:

 <!--prettier-ignore-->
 ```html